-So why doesn’t the insurance industry see this as an opportunity?
-One of the biggest reasons is the sheer variety of data sources.
+One of the biggest challenges is the sheer variety of data sources.
 IoT data comes to the world of insurance in myriad forms – from driving habits revealed by onboard diagnostic systems to utility consumption patterns gathered by “smart” thermostats and meters.
 All of it is potentially valuable, but it comes in disparate formats and from different providers.
-Making sense of it and extracting real value requires a solution that can standardize and rationalize the data, leading EY to conclude that, “Legacy system limitations and the variety and volume of new data requires an overall ecosystem approach” rather than an attempt to make sense of it all with one devilishly overcomplicated system.
+Making sense of it and extracting real value requires a solution that can standardize and rationalize the data.

 For the successful insurer of tomorrow, this will demand the ability to “distill” that high-volume, raw data into meaningful nuggets, such as scores, factors, and indicators.
 Core systems then can integrate and use that data from an ever-broadening variety of sources in a centralized system capable of translating it all into product development, underwriting, and claims value.